Decode Issue Unit (DIU)

 F_curr[i].val), the instruction status is notINVALID, and the decoder recognizes the instruction.
 This is the first filter and itspassoutput gates all subsequent stages.S2 – Control instruction ordering: Enforces ordering constraints around control flow instructions (branches and jumps).
 The DIU scans the current window for the oldest undispatched control instruction (JAL/JALR/BRX) using wrap-around-safe sequence number age comparisons via

 SSSeqAge.
 For BRX instructions, younger instructions in the window are blocked from dispatching until the branch’s source operands are ready and it can be dispatched.
 For JAL/JALR instructions, the oldest control instruction must be able to dispatch (pass S4) before younger instructions proceed.
-Instructions younger than the oldest control instruction are also blocked when a squash is pending onsquash_sub.S3 — Physical register allocation: Checks that a free physical register is available for allocation (via
+Instructions younger than the oldest control instruction are also blocked when a redirect is pending onctrl_flow_sub.S3 – Physical register allocation: Checks that a free physical register is available for allocation (via

 alloc_rdy) for instructions that write a destination register.
 Lanes are checked in order, with each lane gating on the previous lane’s allocation success to prevent over-allocation.S4 – Structural hazard (crossbar routing): Checks that the instruction was successfully routed to an issue queue by the

-SSDIURouter(i.e., thelane_valsignal is asserted).
+SSInstMapper(i.e., thelane_valsignal is asserted).
 Lanes are again checked in order to preserve dispatch ordering.

 The invalidate outputs from all four stages are OR-reduced per lane to